 Issue Response The current and proposed classification of the land.
 The subject land is classified community land.
 The proposed classification is part operational land and part community land.
 Whether the land is a 'public reserve' (defined in the LG Act).
 The land is a public reserve.

-Issue Response The strategic and site specific merits of the reclassification and evidence to support this.
+The strategic and site specific merits of the reclassification and evidence to support this.
 Refer to Part 3, Section A above.
 Whether the planning proposal is the result of a strategic study or report.
 Refer to Part 3, Section A above.
 Whether the planning proposal is consistent with council's community plan or other local strategic plan.
 Refer to Part 3, Section B above.
 A summary of council's interests in the land, including: - how and when the land was first acquired (e.g. was it dedicated, donated, provided as part of a subdivision for public open space or other purpose, or a developer contribution) - if council does not own the land, the land owner's consent; - the nature of any trusts, dedications etc. Council currently owns the land.
 The land was dedicated to Council as part of a subdivision.
 Whether an interest in land is proposed to be discharged, and if so, an explanation of the reasons why.
 The land will cease to be a public reserve.
 No other interests have been identified or would be discharged.
 The effect of the reclassification (including, the loss of public open space, the land ceases to be a public reserve or particular interests will be discharged.
-The proposal will result in the loss of open space.
-However, the land adjoins similar open space, being the Pretty Bay reserve, which provides a similar recreation opportunity for local residents.
+The proposal will result in the loss of a small part of a larger open space area.
 The loss of the land as public reserve will not reduce local residents' accessibility to local open space.
 Evidence of public reserve status or relevant interests, or lack thereof applying to the land (e.g. electronic title searches, notice in a Government Gazette, trust documents).
 The electronic title search document is provided in Appendix 2.
 Current use(s) of the land, and whether uses are authorised or unauthorised.
 The land is currently a vegetated area with no particular use other than environmental purposes.
 An informal pathway exists for pedestrian access through the site.
 There are no structures on the land and no unauthorised uses.
 Current or proposed lease or agreements applying to the land, together with their duration, terms and controls.
 There are no leases or agreements applying to the land.